sajrashid/Marlin-bugfix-2.0.x-/README.md

 # Mks-Robin-Nano-Marlin2.0-Firmware customised for TwoTrees Sappire Pro

+## updates will be published to the Marlin fork [here](https://github.com/sajrashid/Marlin/tree/SapphirePro)

 ## Features
 The firmware of Mks Robin Nano, based on [Marlin2.0.x](https://github.com/MarlinFirmware/Marlin)(The based version is based on Marlin2.0 bugfix) and the below by
 alpine https://github.com/inib/Marlin/blob/2.0.X-SapphirePro-3.5TFT/